 Endowed scholarship funds have been established by gifts from generous donors who desire that their gift be invested, and the income be used for scholarships for deserving students.
-These scholarships are awarded based on the information received from the Free Application for Federal Student Aid, the endowed scholarship application, guidelines established by the donors, student eligibility and funds availability.
-One Endowed Scholarship application covers all the scholarships available and is available on the Florida College website.
+These scholarships are awarded based on the information received from the Free Application for Federal Student Aid (FAFSA), the endowed scholarship application, guidelines established by the donors, student eligibility and fund availability.
+A single endowed scholarship application covers most of the endowed scholarships listed below and is available on the Florida College website.